semanticist21/query-key-chain/README.md

 The params method appends parameters to the query key.
 This is useful for adding query parameters to the key.

-When the parent query key or any preceding part of the chain (such as list, detail, or action) is invalidated, this key will be also invalidated.
+When the parent query key or any preceding part of the chain (such as `list`, `detail`, or `action`) is invalidated, this key will be also invalidated.

 As this is the final element of the array, no further cascading occurs.